 Design Trends for the Mountains

 About fifteen years ago I read the most interesting article about design trends.
-This article forecasted a big return to the styles of the entire twentieth century.
+This article forecast a return to the old styles of the entire twentieth century.
 I remember thinking how wonderful it would be to design homes with the beautiful charm of previous years.
-I was tired of the 80's style and could not wait.
+I was tired of the house styles of the 1980's and thought this would be a nice change.
 But, this article also foretold a new modern style would emerge soon after the beginning of the twenty-first century.
 The reason?
 The author explained that as a new century approaches, we hang on to what we are leaving behind.
 Then, when the new century begins, we try to find a new style.
-I thought this was an interesting concept, and I would like to observe if this were true.
+I thought this was an interesting concept, and looked forward to seeing if this was true.

 * Retro is declining

-I was very happy to see the 90's retro style emerge.
+I was very happy to see this retro style emerge in the 1990's.
 People were designing and building homes with beautiful links to the past.
 What a change!
-But, the major developers began designing huge projects with fake looking retro features.
-Many neighborhoods were filled with homes that were so much alike you had to remember your house number to find your home.
-A new name emerged, "cookie cutter homes."
+But, this style change was ruined by bad design and poor construction quality.
+Many neighborhoods were filled with homes that were so much alike you had to remember your house number to find your home, "cookie cutter homes."
 As the building boom increased, homes got larger and larger.
 In their efforts to keep up with the Joneses, people built old styled homes that looked like mansions.
-But, they were only ten feet away from their neighbors.
+But, the vinyl venier failed to cover the problems beneath.
 Master bedrooms and bathrooms got so big and elaborate, that they became more expensive than the rest of the home.
-If families really need resort master suites to escape their children, why did they even have a family?
+If families really need resort style master suites to escape from their children, why did they even have a family?
 One article humorously labeled these homes "McMansions," fast food architecture.
 "It looks good, but is it really good for you?"

 Happily, common sense is returning to home design.
 The most fake retro styles are already out.
 The most genuine, natural retro styles are being combined with a new modern style.